Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBReliable performance with consistent regional fiber paths.
+Global Connectivity GradeBReliable regional performance and fiber paths.

-Direct Cloud On-Ramps0 – as of September 2025Access via private extensions to Sofia or Vienna.
+Direct Cloud On-Ramps0 – as of September 2025Access via private lines to Sofia or Vienna.

-Tax IncentivesYesSales tax exemptions for data centers through 2037.
+Tax IncentivesYesSales tax exemptions for data center assets.

 Sales Tax21% VAT, as of September 2025Standard national rate for digital services.